Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Introduction

+To this end, we propose a new hybrid 3D data structure that inherits the merits of point clouds (\ie compactness, flexibility, and 3D descriptiveness) and leverages the benefits of rich perceptual features of multi-view projections.
+We call this new representation multi-view point cloud (or \textit{Voint cloud}) and illustrate it in \figLabel{\ref{fig:pullingFigure}}.
+A Voint cloud is a set of Voints, where each Voint is a set of view-dependent features (view-features) that correspond to the same point in the 3D point cloud.
+The cardinality of these view-features may differ from one Voint to another.
+In Table \ref{tbl:taxonomy}, we compare some of the widely used 3D representations and our Voint cloud representation.
+Voint clouds inherit the characteristics of the parent explicit 3D point clouds, which facilitates learning Voint representations for a variety of vision applications (\eg point cloud classification and segmentation).
 To deploy deep learning on the new Voint space, we define basic operations on Voints, such as pooling and convolution.
-We define a theoretical and practical way of building Voint neural networks that we dub \textit{VointNet}.
-VointNet takes a Voint cloud and outputs point cloud features for 3D point cloud processing pipelines.
-We show how learning this Voint cloud representation leads to strong performance and gained robustness for the tasks of 3D classification, 3D object retrieval, and 3D part segmentation on standard benchmarks like ModelNet \cite{modelnet}, ScanObjectNN \cite{scanobjectnn}, and ShapeNet \cite{shapenet}.
+Based on these operations, we define a practical way of building Voint neural networks that we dub \textit{VointNet}.
+VointNet takes a Voint cloud and outputs point cloud features for 3D point cloud processing.
+We show how learning this Voint cloud representation leads to strong performance and gained robustness for the tasks of 3D classification, 3D object retrieval, and 3D part segmentation on standard benchmarks like ScanObjectNN \citep{scanobjectnn}, and ShapeNet \citep{shapenet}.

-\textbf{Contributions:} \textbf{(i)} We propose a novel multi-view 3D point cloud representation (denoted as \textit{Voint cloud}), which represents each point (namely a \textit{Voint}) as a set of features from different view-points. \textbf{(ii)} We define pooling and convolutional operations at the Voint level to construct a theoretically-grounded formulation (VointNet) capable of learning to aggregate information from multiple views in the Voint space. \textbf{(iii)} Our VointNet reaches \sota performance on several 3D understanding tasks, including 3D shape classification and retrieval.
-Further, VointNet achieves competitive performance on part segmentation, with substantial robustness improvement to rotation and occlusion compared to other methods, with negligible added memory.
+\textbf{Contributions:} \textbf{(i)} We propose a novel multi-view 3D point cloud representation (denoted as \textit{Voint cloud}), which represents each point (namely a \textit{Voint}) as a set of features from different view-points. \textbf{(ii)} We define pooling and convolutional operations at the Voint level to construct a Voint Neural Network (VointNet) capable of learning to aggregate information from multiple views in the Voint space. \textbf{(iii)} Our VointNet reaches \sota performance on several 3D understanding tasks, including 3D shape classification, retrieval, and robust part segmentation.
+Further, VointNet achieves robustness improvement to occlusion and rotation.